ornellaolivastri/ornellaolivastri/README.md

 🎯 Now I'm Starting as a Backup Cloud Engineer ☁️☁️

-📚 Here I'll share my space for continuous learning, technical documentation, and cloud-focused projects 🔭
+📚 Here I'll share my space for continuous learning, technical documentation, and cloud projects 🔭

 <!--
 **ornellaolivastri/ornellaolivastri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.